LorrensP-2158466/FAp/report.md

 - relatively fast (< 50 seconds for `all dataset`)
 - efficient in memory (a lot of pruning)
 - optimized for special cases (`k=1`, `k=2`)

-We are very happy with our final implementation of the assigment.